Steps Recovery Center Orem Outpatient Services

 Steps Recovery Center Orem Outpatient Services - Orem, UT

-Steps Recovery Center Orem Outpatient Services is a mental health and addiction treatment center located at 901 South Orem Boulevard in the 84058 zip code in Orem, UT.
+Steps Recovery Center Orem Outpatient Services is a mental health and addiction rehab center located at 901 South Orem Boulevard in the 84058 zip code in Orem, UT.
 It is operated by a private for-profit organization.
-Steps Recovery Center Orem Outpatient Services provides buprenorphine maintenance, prescribes suboxone and methadone for pain management.
-Some of the treatment approaches used by Steps Recovery Center Orem Outpatient Services include anger management, CBT and motivational interviewing.
+Steps Recovery Center Orem Outpatient Services provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Steps Recovery Center Orem Outpatient Services include motivational interviewing, matrix model and 12 step rehabilitation.
 Steps Recovery Center Orem Outpatient Services also specializes in detox services and offers inpatient opioid detoxification.
-Steps Recovery Center Orem Outpatient Services provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and regular outpatient treatment.
-It also provides inpatient detoxification, transitional housing and residential substance abuse treatment.
+Steps Recovery Center Orem Outpatient Services provides intensive outpatient treatment, outpatient rehabilitation and regular outpatient treatment.
+It also provides residential treatment for substance use, inpatient treatment for dual diagnosis and transitional housing.

 Address: 901 South Orem Boulevard, Orem, UT 84058